sauparna/trecbox/README.txt

 This is of the following form:

-    [var] [path]
+    EVAL /x/trec_eval.9.0
+    LUCENE /x/Lucene
+    TERRIER /x/Terrier
+    LEMUR /x/Indri
+    EXP /x/Y

-Where the [var] belongs to the set of strings:
+Where the settings are

-    {EVAL, LUCENE, TERRIER, LEMUR, EXP}

-and is followed by a [path] to a directory.

-    EVAL - Points to the evaluation program's directory.
+    EVAL - Evaluation program's directory.

-    LUCENE, TERRIER, LEMUR - Point to the installation directories of those search systems.
+    LUCENE, TERRIER, LEMUR - Installation directories of search systems.

-    EXP - Is the directory where each experiment's output will be written.
-A directory of the same name as the spec file has to be created below it and several subdirectories created inside that, where in some, the input files are to be placed by hand while the others are placeholders for the experiment's output files.
+    EXP - Directory where experiments' output go.
+A directory of the same name as the spec file has to be created below it and several subdirectories created inside that as placeholders for the input and output files.
 The directory tree is as shown below:

                       [EXP]
                         |